-The Company, the U.S. Environmental Protection Agency ("EPA") and the State of Michigan ("State") entered into an administrative order on consent ("AOC"), effective January 21, 2010, that requires the Company to conduct a remedial investigation, a feasibility study and a remedial design for the Tittabawassee River, the Saginaw River and the Saginaw Bay, and pay the oversight costs of the EPA and the State under the Comprehensive Environmental Response, Compensation, and Liability Act.
+The Company, the U.S. Environmental Protection Agency ("EPA"), and the State of Michigan ("State") entered into an administrative order on consent ("AOC"), effective January 21, 2010, that requires the Company to conduct a remedial investigation, a feasibility study, and a remedial design for the Tittabawassee River, the Saginaw River, and the Saginaw Bay, and pay the oversight costs of the EPA and the State under the authority of the Comprehensive Environmental Response, Compensation, and Liability Act.
 These actions, to be conducted under the lead oversight of the EPA, will build upon the investigative work completed under the State Resource Conservation Recovery Act program from 2005 through 2009.

-The Tittabawassee River, beginning at the Midland Site and extending down to the first six miles of the Saginaw River, are designated as the first Operable Unit for purposes of conducting the remedial investigation, feasibility study, and remedial design work.
+The Tittabawassee River, beginning at the Midland Site and extending down to the first six miles of the Saginaw River, is designated as the first Operable Unit for purposes of conducting the remedial investigation, feasibility study, and remedial design work.
 This work will be performed in a largely upriver to downriver sequence for eight geographic segments of the Tittabawassee and upper Saginaw Rivers.
 In the first quarter of 2012, the EPA requested the Company address the Tittabawassee River floodplain ("Floodplain") as an additional segment.
-In August 2014, the EPA proposed for public comment the techniques that can be used to remedy the Floodplain, including proposed site-specific clean-up criteria.
 In January 2015, the Company and the EPA entered into an order to address remediation of the Floodplain.
-The remedial work is expected to take place over the next six years.
-The remainder of the Saginaw River and the Saginaw Bay are designated as a second Operable Unit and the work associated with that unit may also be geographically segmented.

-The AOC does not oblige the Company to perform removal or remedial action; that action can only be required by a separate order.
-The Company and the EPA will be negotiating orders separate from the AOC that will obligate the Company to perform remedial actions under the scope of work of the AOC.
-The Company and the EPA have entered into three separate orders to perform limited remedial actions to implement early actions -- two separate orders to address remedial actions in two of the nine geographic segments in the first Operable Unit and the order to address the Floodplain.
+The remedial work is expected to continue as river levels allow.
+The remainder of the Saginaw River and the Saginaw Bay is designated as a second Operable Unit, and the work associated with that unit may also be geographically segmented.
+The AOC does not obligate the Company to perform removal or remedial action; that action can only be required by a separate order.
+The Company and the EPA have been negotiating orders separate from the AOC that obligate the Company to perform remedial actions under the scope of work of the AOC.
+The Company and the EPA have entered into six separate orders to perform limited remedial actions in seven of the eight geographic segments in the first Operable Unit, including the Floodplain.